vineetk1/conversational-transaction-bot/README.md

 ## Convert DSTC2 dataset to the default format
 Convert dataset into a default format.
 An example of the default format is shown in the file *convert_to_default_formats/default_format_example.md*.

 Verify that the current working directory is the default directory.
-Following command-line converts the downloaded dataset to the default format, and saves it in the files - *defaultFormat.train, defaultFormat.valid, defaultFormat.test* - of the directory *data/dialog-bAbI-tasks/dstc2*:
+Following command converts the downloaded dataset to the default format, and saves it in the files - *defaultFormat.train, defaultFormat.valid, defaultFormat.test* - of the directory *data/dialog-bAbI-tasks/dstc2*:
 ```
 python3 convert_to_default_formats/dstc2_to_defaultFormat.py
 ```
 Note that the above program converts the DSTC2 dataset to the default format.
 A new conversion program will have to be written for a dataset that has a different format from that of the DSTC2 dataset.
 ## Train, validate, and test a model
-Following command-line trains a model, saves checkpoints that have the lowest validation loss, runs the test dataset on the checkpointed model with the lowest validation loss, and outputs a Perplexity value of the model:
+Following command trains a model, saves checkpoints that have the lowest validation loss, runs the test dataset on the checkpointed model with the lowest validation loss, and outputs a Perplexity value of the model:
 ```
 python3 ctbMain.py input_param_files/distilgpt2_params
 ```